MCAT Physical Chemistry Tutor: Chem/Phys Section Topics & Strategies

 Build Conceptual Frameworks, Not Flashcard Stacks

-Instead of memorizing equations in isolation, build mental maps that connect related concepts.
-For example, link Ohm's law to blood flow resistance, and connect capacitor behavior to membrane potentials.
-When you understand the underlying logic, you can derive formulas under pressure instead of hoping you memorized the right one.
+Do not memorize equations in isolation.
+Build mental maps that connect related concepts.
+For example, link Ohm's law to blood flow resistance, or connect capacitor behavior to membrane potentials.
+When you grasp the logic, you can derive formulas under pressure instead of hoping you memorized the right one.

 Practice Passage Deconstruction